A density bound for triangle-free $4$-critical graphs: Triangles in -Ore graphs

 Thus we may assume $T^3(H_2) = 2$.
 By Lemma \ref{K4e}, we have that $H_2$ contains two edge-disjoint kites that share at most one vertex.
 If $H_{2}^{z}$ contains a kite, then $G-f$ contains a kite, and so $f$ is not foundational.
-Thus by Lemma \ref{K4e}, the two copies are not vertex-disjoint, and so $H_2 = M$, and further $z$ is the vertex of degree four in $M$.
+Thus we may assume that $H_2^z$ does not contain a kite.
+By Lemma \ref{K4e}, we have that $H_2 = M$ and moreover that $z$ is the vertex of degree $4$ in $M$.
 But for any split of $z$ into $z_1$ and $z_2$, we get that $T^3(H_2^z -z_{1}-z_{2}) = 2$.
-Thus if $f$ is not the spar in $H_1-xy$, $G-f$ has a 3-clique packing of size three, a contradiction. \\ \textbf{Case 2: $H_{2} = K_{4}$.} \\ By possibly relabelling, let $z_1$ be the vertex of degree two in $H_2^z$ resulting from the split of $z$.
+Thus if $f$ is not the spar in $H_1-xy$, then $G-f$ has a triangle packing of size three, contradicting that $f$ is foundational. \\ \textbf{Case 2: $H_{2} = K_{4}$.} \\ By possibly relabelling, let $z_1$ be the vertex of degree two in $H_2^z$ resulting from the split of $z$.
 Notice that splitting $K_{4}$ leaves a kite subgraph, and hence as $f$ is foundational, $f$ is in $E(H_{2})$.
 Furthermore, $f$ is not incident with $z_1$ or $z_2$, as otherwise $T^3(G-f) = T^3(G) =3$.

+Note that if $T^{3}(H_{1}) =2$, then by Lemma \ref{K4e} $H_{1}$ contains two edge-disjoint copies of kites, and thus $H_{1}-xy$ contains at least one kite, contradicting that $f$ is foundational.
+Hence $T^{3}(H_{1}) =3$.